fjkz/tt-runner/doc/en/README.md

 #### Run-Nodes

 Run-nodes are used as children of other node types.
+Before, after, init and final nodes can not have other type nodes than run-nodes.

+Additionally, run-nodes and other type nodes must not be included in the same directory.

 Unlike test-nodes, run-nodes have a sequence.
 They are run by the ascending order.

-We do not recommend that run-nodes and other type nodes should be included in the same directory.

 #### Before-Nodes / After-Nodes